slukovkin/slukovkin/README.md

 <!-- ## I'm a Developer! -->

 - 📍 I’m From Ukraine (Odessa)
-- 💻 1+ Years Experience in Front-end Development
+- 💻 2+ Years Experience Development
-- 👨‍💻 Front-end Enthusiast & Student

 ### 🤝 Connect with me: